Statement of Compliance with the QCA Corporate Governance Code

 Upon commencement of an employee’s contract, they are given an induction programme to provide them with all

 information relating to Company procedures and values.
 The Group operates from two offices, one in Cambridge in the UK and one in Gurgaon in India, and has a subsidiary in Stockholm, Sweden (which has no employees).
 Our comprehensive set of policies and procedures, many of which fall under the Company’s ISO accredited procedures, cover all of our operations.
 They are constantly updated and communicated to relevant employees and everyone else working on our sites.
-Details of these policies can be found on pages 21-22 of the 2023 Annual Report.
-Since the COVID-19 outbreak, we have continued to evaluate the most appropriate ways of working for all employees across the Group.
-This evaluation continues, to ensure that the hybrid working policies currently followed in the UK are still the most appropriate policies for both the business and employees to follow.
+Details of these policies can be found on pages 26-28 of the FY2024 Annual Report.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board